sainikhith/sainikhith.github.io/_posts/2023-10-21-Calculating-Planet-Volumes-Python-And-Numpy copy.md

 length of volumes array is 1,000,000

 ```
 Wow!
-0.004 seconds.
+It just did a million calculations in 0.004 seconds.
 That was pretty quick!
 And the resulting array really does have a million entries!

 The fact that Numpy arrays have a fixed data type, rather than being able to contain mixed types of objects like Python lists, is one of the reasons it can perform calculations on an entire array virtually simultaneously.
 Also, much of the mathematical calculations are done in optiised C code under the hood, and various other languages, with some parts even written in Assembly language.
 There is a handy Python API within the Numpy package that allows it to be seamlessly accessed from Python code.